craig-r-taylor/DotNetCoreDemoWebApiApplication/README.md

 Notes on this project:
 This application demonstrates the .Net Core 5 Web API, a separate React front end project will be created soon!

+Basically the shopping cart is saved for the client in the DB and contains products which are books so that the cart will not disappear if a cookie is deleted (as an example).
+An order is simply the cart items that are sent (not really sending) to the order service.

 Features:

 Implementing Entity Framework Core in ASP.NET Core WebApi – Code-First Approach